skandavish/Fall2016-proj5-grp3/README.md

 Chenxi prepared the presentation and is the presenter.
 Chenxi organized group meetings, Github files and project descriptions.
 Chenxi also explored and researched on multi-label classification, naive bayes, multinomial and ML-KNN.
+Chenxi (with William) built baseline model and evaluated the results.
+Chenxi (with William) wrote the project report and organized the Github.

 Jingdan built SVM and Random Forest models.